META-DREAMER/Edmonton-Navigation/README.txt

 ****NOTE****
 If an error is displayed when running server.py, simply re-run server.py If error persists, restart interpreter and run server.py twice

-3. CREDIT

-All functions in graph_v2.py were taken from eClass.
-All code in path_functions.py was written by us.
-Every other file was taken from eClass and modified as per the assignment requirements.
-The serial_readline function was modified to work with timeouts.